notamitgamer/Desktop/README.md

-## Download the files from the release, and do all yourself.
+## Download the files from the releases, and do all yourself.
 ---